stanlysamuel/gensys/README.md

 Cinderella has no winning strategy for the bucket size of 1.99999 and GenSys witnesses this fact in 19 iterations.
 It shows that the returns the invariant False and hence returns UNREALIZABLE.

 The second parameter denotes the mode (or formulation of the game).
-0 denotes the AE mode i.e. the case where the environment plays first, and 1 denotes the EA mode i.e. the case where the controller plays first.
+0 denotes the EA mode i.e. the case where the controller plays first, and 1 denotes the AE mode i.e. the case where the environment plays first.
 The mode is given as input to the safety fixedpoint algorithm.

 Note: In the Program Repair example, both 0 and 1 return the same formulation as the environment move is skip.
-The same applies for the other benchmarks considered.
+The same applies for the other benchmarks where the environment move is skip.

 ***Other Benchmarks***